nhsconnect/prm-practice-migration-staging/guide/08-post-go-live.md

 ## Data re-entry

-If you have followed any manual processes during cutover that you established during the [Cutover planning phase](/prm-practice-migration/guide/planning-for-cut-over#appointments), you can now start the task of re-entering the data captured.
+If you have followed any manual processes during Cutover that you established during the [Cutover planning phase](/prm-practice-migration/guide/planning-for-cut-over#appointments), you can now start the task of re-entering the data captured.

 {%- capture lesson_learnt_1 -%}